 Florfenicol is a fluorinated synthetic analog of Thiamphenicol, belonging to the amphenicol class which also contains Choramphenicol.
 It is metabolized to Florfenicol Amine.
-It is a highly potent inhibitor of bacterial protein synthesis and has bacteriostatic activity.
-It is used in animal research applications against bacterial infections, and to promote animal growth in aquaculture.
+The compound is a highly potent inhibitor of bacterial protein synthesis and has bacteriostatic activity.
+The product is used in animal research applications against bacterial infections, and to promote animal growth in aquaculture.
 Florfenicol is soluble in DMSO and DMF, but sparingly soluble in aqueous buffers.

 We also offer:

 - Florfenicol Amine (F027)